discordjs/guide/guide/popular-topics/audit-logs.md

 For simplicity, set a fetch limit of 1 and accept only the `MESSAGE_DELETE` type.

 Placing this into the previous code, you get the following.
 Note that this also makes the function async to make use of `await`.
-In addition, be make sure to ignore DMs.
+In addition, make sure to ignore DMs.

 ```js {2-9,11-12,14-16,18-25}
 client.on('messageDelete', async message => {